 Webster's College Dictionary (2010) defines "re" as "denoting action...done over".
 Most organizations with unhealthy brands embark on a revitalization, rebranding or repositioning strategy to realign their existing brand to meet their goals within their customer base.
 If the brand remains unhealthy despite attempts to "do over", the desire to rename often resurfaces during this 'flux' and the decision to rename is generally evaluated in more earnest.
-The Brand Flux ModelTM combines the many identified processes often referred to as 'rebranding', 'realignment', 'recreating', 'revitalizing', 'restructuring', 'redefining', 'relaunching', 'redeployment', 'repositioning', 'revisioning', 'renaming', etc., etc. into a simple coherent descriptive five stage Brand Flux ModelTM.
+The Brand Flux ModelTM was developed as a component of the Renaming Process Model (Williams, 2012), and combines the many identified processes often referred to as

+'redefining', 'rebranding', 'realignment', 'recreating', 'revitalizing', 'restructuring', 'relaunching', 'redeployment', 'repositioning', 'revisioning', 'renaming', etc., etc. into a simple coherent descriptive five stage Brand Flux ModelTM.
 The term Brand Flux is derived from the definition of flux meaning a state of uncertainty preceding the establishment of a new direction of action.
 It reflects the environmental uncertainty prompting a disruption in equilibrium, followed by any activity resulting from a brand audit process incorporating the option of either reinforcement or change, and then a return to equilibrium.
 Brand Flux is defined as "A state where the identity, image or reputation of an organisation is reinforced over long periods of time in equilibrium with its environment, yet with environmental challenges can adapt by altering the branding and/or positioning via revitalization, refocusing, and/or renaming" (Williams, 2012).

 The Brand Flux ModelTM (figure 1 below) depicts the back and forth fluxing nature of brand management where the X axis 'Change in Branding' refers to changes in marketing aesthetics such as logo, slogan, packaging, etc. intended to create a new identity; designed to alter the image of the brand with the consumer.
-The Y axis represents 'Changes in Positioning' of an organization, such as adding or subtracting market segments to target, i.e. based on variables such as demographics, income, major, or other desired variable.
+The Y axis represents 'Changes in Positioning' of an organisation.
 The model incorporates three common stages (Reinforce, Revitalize, and Refocus) as well as the substantial changes resulting in a Renaming, or in an opposite direction - Retire, based upon the degree of change from minimal to substantial.